 Amazon SFP Fees

 Seller-fulfilled Prime participants have to keep up with a hefty list of requirements, including offering free one-day and two-day delivery for Prime members, free standard shipping for all customers, and free returns on items under 50 lbs.
-Before qualifying for Amazon SFP, you must have done the following in the past 90 days:
+Other Amazon SFP performance requirements include:

-- Maintain a cancellation rate less than 2.5%
+- A cancellation rate of 0.5% or less

 FBA Fees